Frank J. Sprague: Multiple unit train controls

-Sprague's experience with electric elevators lead him to devise a multiple unit system of electric railway operation, which accelerated the development of electric traction.
+Sprague's experience with electric elevators led him to devise a multiple-unit system of electric railway operation, which accelerated the development of electric traction.
 In the multiple-unit system, each car of the train carries electric traction motors.
 By means of relays energized by train-line wires, the engineer (or motorman) commands all of the traction motors in the train to act together.
-For lighter trains there is no need for locomotives, so every car in the train can generate revenue.
+For lighter trains, there is no need for locomotives, so every car in the train can generate revenue.
 Where locomotives are used, one person can control all of them.

-Sprague's first multiple unit order was from the South Side Elevated Railroad (the first of several elevated railways locally known as the "L") in Chicago, Illinois.
+Sprague's first multiple-unit order was from the South Side Elevated Railroad (the first of several elevated railways locally known as the "L") in Chicago, Illinois.
 This success was quickly followed by substantial multiple-unit contracts in Brooklyn, New York, and Boston, Massachusetts.

 New York: Grand Central, elevators in skyscrapers

 From 1896 to 1900 Sprague served on the Commission for Terminal Electrification of the New York Central Railroad, including the Grand Central Station in New York City, where he designed a system of automatic train control to ensure compliance with trackside signals.
 He founded the Sprague Safety Control & Signal Corporation to develop and build this system.
 Along with William J. Wilgus, he designed the Wilgus-Sprague bottom contact third rail system used by the railroads leading into Grand Central Terminal.

 During World War I, Sprague served on the Naval Consulting Board.
 Then, in the 1920s, he devised a method for safely running two independent elevators, local and express, in a single shaft, to conserve floor space.
 He sold this system, along with systems for activating elevator car safety systems when acceleration or speed became too great, to the Westinghouse Company.